joshuayuen99/TundraBot/README.md

 10) Select "Public data" for which type of data you will be accessing.
 11) Click "What credentials will I need?".
 12) Copy your new API key and click done.
-13) Open up the `.env` file in your `discordbot` directory and paste your key directly after `YOUTUBEKEY=`
+13) Open up the `.env` file in your `TundraBot` directory and paste your key directly after `YOUTUBEKEY=`

 ## Starting the Bot

 Once you've set up your Discord and YouTube APIs, you're ready to start the bot.

-To start the bot, simply navigate to your `discordbot` directory and enter the command:
+To start the bot, simply navigate to your `TundraBot` directory and enter the command:
 ```
 npm start
 ```